 The resulting 2,419 studies \ingo{from 2019} \luise{and the 1,167 additional studies from 2023} were, with the help of the literature \ingo{management} tool \textit{Citavi}, checked for duplicates, and non-journal publications were filtered out.
 The remaining 769 studies \luise{and 221 studies from the more recent search} were checked independently by two authors of this paper for their relevance, based on the title and abstract and with the help of the inclusion and exclusion criteria given in Table~\ref{tab:criteria}. \luise{Thereby, also some duplicates were identified manually and removed.}

-All studies which were categorized by both authors as relevant were accepted.
-Those studies for which a disagreement existed were discussed and a final decision was jointly made.
-The resulting core set of relevant studies, comprising 43 papers \luise{and 12 papers of the more recent search}, was then used for backward and forward search to find additional studies.
-Thereby, we also considered conference or workshop papers in the backward search because we assumed that these studies which referenced by a journal article have a high implication on the research field.
-For this step, Web of Science was used.
-Identified papers were immediately checked for their relevance.
-Studies for which a researcher was not sure were discussed with the co-authors.
-Relevant papers were added to the core set of relevant studies, which resulted in 79 studies \luise{\fabian{plus} 19 of the recent search}.
+All studies that both authors categorized as relevant were accepted.
+Studies for which a disagreement existed were discussed, and a final decision was jointly made.
+The resulting core set of relevant studies, comprising 43 papers \luise{and 12 papers of the more recent search}, was then used for the backward-forward search to find additional studies.
+We also considered conference or workshop papers in the backward search because we assumed that these studies referenced by a journal article have a high implication for the research field.
+For this step, \emph{Web of Science} was used.
+Identified papers were immediately checked for their relevance. \fabian{Any uncertainties regarding their relevance were discussed among co-authors and jointly resolved.} Relevant papers were added to the core set of studies, which resulted in 79 studies \luise{\fabian{plus} 19 of the recent search}.